Beliavsky/Fortran-code-on-GitHub/README.md

 [rngff](https://github.com/Archaeologic-Inc/rngff): unified abstract interface for an object-oriented random number generator and a collection of implementations using various algorithms, by Brad Richardson

 [rfng](https://github.com/JeffIrwin/rfng): module for Mersenne twister (MT) pseudo-random number generation, by Jeff Irwin

+[rndgen-fortran](https://github.com/wcota/rndgen-fortran): module for the [KISS](https://en.wikipedia.org/wiki/KISS_(algorithm)) random number generator that allows the use of multiple independent random number generators at the same time, by Wesley Cota, based on a code by Thomas Vojta

 [rng_fortran](https://github.com/jannisteunissen/rng_fortran): generates random integers, uniform, normal, and Poisson variates, and random points on a circle or sphere, using the xoroshiro128plus generator, by Jannis Teunissen